 Under California law, driving with a suspended license is considered a misdemeanor.
 You may have driven with a suspended license because of too many points on your DMV record, because you have been deemed to have a mental or physical disability, or because of a DUI conviction.
 The penalties you face should you be convicted will depend on the circumstances, including why your license was suspended in the first place.

 If you are facing this charge, we strongly advise that you seek professional legal help.
-Our Newport Beach suspended license lawyer has proven results in defending individuals cited and charged with every kind of traffic offense.
+Our Newport Beach suspended license lawyer at RPM Law has proven results in defending individuals cited and charged with every kind of traffic offense.
 We know the laws and the local court system inside and out and have earned a reputation for outstanding professionalism and ability in this field.

-How do you Check if My License is Suspended in CA?
+How Do You Check if My License is Suspended in CA?

 To check if your license is suspended in California, you can check it online.
 You can go to the California Department of Motor Vehicles (DMV) page.
 The record that you receive online will have the pertinent information.
 However, it is not considered an official document.